Geeft vs Elfster: Which Gift App Is Right for You?

 Elfster has been around since 2003 and is one of the most recognizable gift exchange apps on the market.
 Geeft launched more recently with a different goal: use AI to solve the entire gift-giving process, not just the exchange part.

-If you're trying to decide between the two, here's an honest, feature-by-feature comparison.
+If you're trying to decide between the two, here's an honest, feature-by-feature comparison — with specific scenarios to help you pick the right tool.

 Quick Answer